-Of the countries that have reported 1H 2024 to date7, Portugal had the fastest growth in mobile data usage, 32%.
-Qatar is the number two in growth with 25%.
-Luxembourg is number three with 22%, closely followed by Lithuania with 21%.
+Of the countries that have reported 1H 2024 to date, Greece had the fastest growth in mobile data usage, 55%.
+Portugal is number two with 32%.

 At the right end of the scale, we find Croatia and Finland, both with a growth of just 5%.
-South Korea and Spain grew marginally faster, 6-8%.
+South Korea, Australia, and Spain grew marginally faster, 6-8%.

-If we compare to the growth rates a year before - the light grey bars - we can see that the seven countries with the slowest growth rates to 1H 2024 all experienced a deceleration in growth rate.
-Spain, for instance, went from 32% to just 8% in a year.
-15 of 23 countries (65%) had decelerating growth rate.
+If we compare to the growth rates a year before - the light grey bars - we can see that the eight countries with the slowest growth rates to 1H 2024 all experienced a deceleration in growth rate.
+Australia and Spain, for instance, went from more than 30% to just 8% in a year.
+16 of 25 countries (64%) had decelerating growth rate.
 It seems as if the mobile data usage development has the end of the S-curve in sight.